google/oss-fuzz/docs/new_library.md

 * *project_name*/Dockerfile - defines an container environment with all the dependencies needed to build the project and the fuzzer.
 * *project_name*/build.sh - build script that will be executed inside the container.
 * *project_name*/Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed execution system.
+  Specify your library VCS location in it.

 To create a new directory for the library and automatically generate these 3 files a python script can be used: